 Citrus fruit.
 Cats are averse to citrus’ strong and acidic smell of citrus since the oils found in citrus fruits such as oranges, grapefruit, lemon, and lime are poisonous to them, according to Koski.
 Citrus fruits are known to vanish immediately whenever they smell it around them.

-One way to determine the cat’s dislike for the scent of your candle is when they choose not to be with your scent-filled room or when they go away when you’ve burnt the candle that you scented.
-It’s like they’re communicating to you that they do not like the scent you selected.
+One way to determine the cat’s dislike for the scent of your candle is when they choose not to be in your scent-filled room or when they go away when you’ve burnt the candle that you scented.
+It’s like they’re telling you they do not like the scent you selected.

 Be aware of symptoms that might indicate the cat you love is sensitive.
 The signs of sensitivity of your cat to candles are: